 The Health Act 1999 aimed to improve the quality of care provided to patients by the NHS and made a number of provisions intended to improve the coordination of care between local authorities and the NHS.

-The act also established the Commission for Health Improvement (CHI) to:
+The 1999 Act also established the Commission for Health Improvement (CHI) as an independent non-departmental public body to: